-- Provide development services using the customer's software licenses, or help the client outsource production to your servers or to the cloud.
-These services can be independent of print, or can be a transitional step to securing the customer's print business. - Help customers upgrade their legacy systems with software evaluation and system architecture expertise. - Allow customers to manage ongoing programming in-house with less skilled developers by providing technical architecture and developer support to in-house teams.
+- Provide development services using the customer's software licenses, or l outsource production to your servers or to the cloud.
+These services can be independent of print, or can be a transitional step to securing the customer's print business. - Help customers upgrade their legacy systems with software evaluation an architecture expertise. - Allow customers to manage ongoing programming in-house with less skill providing technical architecture and developer support to in-house teams.

 There are several requirements for transaction printers to be able to provide these services with credibility and confidence.
-First, your own internal systems must not be in the same sorry state as the customers you wish to transition.
+First, your own internal systems must not be in the same sorry state

+Consider print companies that are new to data-driven print as potential customers for technical services or partners for diversifying print services. as the customers you wish to transition.
 Review your internal software environment to make sure all components are running on operating systems and software versions that are currently supported by their publishers.
 Second, put programs in place to attract and maintain experienced developers and systems architects, including developing relationships with domestic and overseas contractors to support surges in demand.
 Third, invest in ongoing development programs for your staff to support new technical skills as well as project management and client services skills.